-The module aims to develop knowledge about the main factors involved in bank management, with a specific focus on risk management (liquidity risk; interest rate risk; credit risk; operational risk, ESG risks...).
-During the course, we will analyze innovations in bank regulation and digital innovation in banks.
-Besides, the course aims to make an analysis of the main instruments for sustainable responsible investing.
+The module aims to develop knowledge about the main factors involved in bank management, with a specific focus on risk management (liquidity risk; interest rate risk; credit risk; market risk; operational risk, ESG risks...).
+During the course we will analyze innovations about bank regulation and digital innovation in banks.
+Besides, the course aims to make an analysis of ethical and sustainable banks, as well as the main instruments for sustainable responsible investing.